-The suite of standards developed to support eNavigation is a consistent theme.
+The suite of standards developed to support electronic marine navigation (eNavigation) is a consistent information context.
 However, the S-100 Universal Hydrographic Model also allows for the representation of other aspects of the marine environment.
-These other types of data may be consistent with the eNavigation information, but there are some fundamental differences.
-Marine resources maps, fisheries maps, a marine cadaster, political and jurisdictional maps and maritime limits and boundaries include concepts of rights, ownership, and legal aspects.
+These other types of data may be compatible with the eNavigation information, but there are some fundamental differences.
+Marine resources maps, fisheries maps, a marine cadastre, political and jurisdictional maps and marine limits and boundaries include concepts of rights, ownership, and legal aspects.
 The theme behind some of these additional types of marine data is legal rights.